 I've done a few talks this year (ontop of the usual user-group intro-talks that is).
 Full details can be found on my public speaking page, and below is a summary of my talks this past year...

 One of the bigger talks this past year has been a talk on .NET, Docker and Kubernetes, and running it all on a Raspberry Pi Cluster.
 See here for an indepth blog post about it.
 I've done this talk at DDD Southwest in Bristol in April, .NET Oxford in August, and DevSouthCoast in October.
 The .NET Oxford version was videoed, and can be found here.

 On top of those full-length talks, I've also done a few lightning talks.
 One about IoC Containers and Dependency Injection at the May .NET Oxford; one about the Azure CLI and Cloudshell; and another about ML.NET.
-The ML.NET talk was recorded, and I'll include a link here as soon as it gets published.
+The ML.NET talk was recorded, and the video can be found here.
 The Azure CLI/Cloudshell talk wasn't recorded - however I did record a version for the Azure Advent Calendar - see my blog post for further details.

 This past year I published 13 blog posts (including this post), which is down from last year's 22, which was inturn down from the previous year's 25!
 I'm going to have to up my game in 2020 as far as my blog is concerned!
 Hopefully I can be excused, given all the other things! :) One big reason it's down is that I'm no longer doing indepth blog posts for every single .NET Oxford meetup.
 I go into the reason's why I stopped this in this blog post.
 At least I can reason that my decrease in blogging this past year has been due to my increase in public speaking!